pulsar-edit/documentation/docs/package-guides/package-word-count.md

 ```

 This should be fairly simple to understand.
 We're looking to see if the modal
-element is visible or hiding or showing it depending on its current state.
+element is visible, then hiding or showing it depending on what we observe.

 ## The Flow